King Alfred redevelopment

 The council is working with its development partner, Crest Nicholson Regeneration, towards a comprehensive redevelopment of the 1.8 hectare King Alfred site.
 The main aim is to replace the ageing King Alfred Leisure Centre with improved, extended and modern sports facilities as part of a major mixed-use enabling development, the principal element of which is much-needed new homes.

 An extensive ‘Competitive Dialogue’ procurement process with two shortlisted bidders was completed in 2015.
-On 21 January 2016, the council’s Policy & Resources committee chose Crest Nicholson in partnership with the Starr Trust as the preferred bidder.
-The indicative timetable published at that time was ambitious and signalled a genuine desire to maintain momentum.
-It is however a complex major development and it has proved necessary to allow an extended period in which to advance the financial and legal arrangements.
-More details of the planned programme will be published as soon as this work is concluded.
+On 21 January 2016, the council’s Policy & Resources committee appointed Crest Nicholson in partnership with the Starr Trust as the preferred developer.
+Since their selection, the council has worked closely with the developer to finalise legal terms.
+The King Alfred project is a complex and financially challenging major development that has required an extended period in which to conclude these arrangements.
+It is hoped that the development agreement will be entered into by 30 March 2019.
+Subject to satisfactory completion of this critical phase, the developer will then begin the detailed design process.
+Details of the planned programme will be published in due course.

 The Crest Nicholson and Starr Trust team includes:

 - Sports centre architects: LA Architects

 - Master plan and wider development architects: Haworth Tompkins, winners of the RIBA Stirling Prize in 2014 for the Everyman Theatre, Liverpool